 Deploy a gardenlet Manually

-Once you’ve deployed a gardenlet manually, for example, behind a firewall, you can deploy new gardenlets automatically.
+Once you’ve deployed a gardenlet manually, you can deploy new gardenlets automatically.
 The manually deployed gardenlet is then used as a template for the new gardenlets.
-For more information, see Automatic Deployment of Gardenlets.
+For more information, see Deploy a gardenlet Automatically.

 Prerequisites